Monday, September 27, 2021

 why scavenge for useless dreams

-under the scythe of the moon?
+below a scythe of moon?

-nothing left but stains
+nothing left but stains of hope

-of hope, blood and salt,
+and blood and salt,

-all passion sucked away
+all passion sucked down

-by dead relatives and uprooted homes,
+into dead relatives and uprooted homes,

-we stumbled upon a fence--
+until we stumbled upon a fence--

-and beheld a realm of green
+and beheld an emerald realm of peace

 where war had no name.